redox-os/book/src/build-system-reference.md

 - `build/$ARCH/your-config/repo.tag` - An empty file that, if present, tells the build system that all recipes required for the Redox image have been successfully built. **The build system will not check for changes to your code when this file is present.** Use `make rebuild` to force the build system to check for changes.
 - `build/podman` - The directory where Podman Build places the container user's home directory, including the container's Rust installation.
 Use `make container_clean` to remove it.
 In some situations, you may need to remove this directory manually, possibly with root privileges.
 - `build/container.tag` - An empty file, created during the first Podman build, so a Podman build knows when a reusable Podman image is available.
 Use `make container_clean` to force a rebuild of the Podman image on your next `make rebuild` run.
-- `build/logs/$TARGET/recipe-name.log` - Where recipe build logs are stored.
+- `build/logs/$TARGET/recipe.log` - Where recipe build logs are stored.

 ### Cookbook

 - `prefix/*` - Tools used by the Cookbook system.
 They are normally downloaded during the first system build (if you are having a problem with the build system, you can remove the `prefix` directory and it will be recreated during the next build).
 - `repo` - Contains all packaged recipes.
 - `web` - Contains optional generated web content for `repo`.
-- `recipes/recipe-name` - A recipe (software port) directory (represented as `recipe-name`), this directory holds the `recipe.toml` file.
+- `recipes/recipe` - A recipe (software port) directory (represented as `recipe`), this directory holds the `recipe.toml` file.
-- `recipes/recipe-name/recipe.toml` - The recipe configuration file, this configuration contains instructions for downloading Git repositories or tarballs, then creating executables or other files to include in the Redox filesystem.
+- `recipes/recipe/recipe.toml` - The recipe configuration file, this configuration contains instructions for downloading Git repositories or tarballs, then creating executables or other files to include in the Redox filesystem.
 Note that a recipe can contain dependencies that cause other recipes to be built, even if the dependencies are not otherwise part of your Redox build.

 (To learn more about the recipe system read the [Porting Applications using Recipes](./porting-applications.md) page)

-- `recipes/recipe-name/recipe.sh` - The old recipe configuration format (can't be used as dependency of a recipe with a TOML syntax).
+- `recipes/recipe/recipe.sh` - The old recipe configuration format (can't be used as dependency of a recipe with a TOML syntax).
-- `recipes/recipe-name/source.tar` - The tarball of the recipe (renamed).
+- `recipes/recipe/source.tar` - The tarball of the recipe (renamed).
-- `recipes/recipe-name/source` - The directory where the recipe source is extracted or downloaded.
+- `recipes/recipe/source` - The directory where the recipe source is extracted or downloaded.
-- `recipes/recipe-name/target` - The directory where the recipe binaries are stored.
+- `recipes/recipe/target` - The directory where the recipe binaries are stored.
-- `recipes/recipe-name/target/${TARGET}` - The directory for the recipe's binaries of the CPU architecture.
+- `recipes/recipe/target/${TARGET}` - The directory for the recipe's binaries of the CPU architecture.
-- `recipes/recipe-name/target/${TARGET}/build` - The directory where the recipe build system runs its commands.
+- `recipes/recipe/target/${TARGET}/build` - The directory where the recipe build system runs its commands.
-- `recipes/recipe-name/target/${TARGET}/stage` - The directory where recipe binaries go before the packaging, after `make all`, `make rebuild` and `make image` the [installer](https://gitlab.redox-os.org/redox-os/installer) will extract the recipe package on the QEMU image, generally at `/usr/bin` or `/usr/lib` in a Redox filesystem hierarchy.
+- `recipes/recipe/target/${TARGET}/stage` - The directory where recipe binaries go before the packaging, after `make all`, `make rebuild` and `make image` the [installer](https://gitlab.redox-os.org/redox-os/installer) will extract the recipe package on the QEMU image, generally at `/usr/bin` or `/usr/lib` in a Redox filesystem hierarchy.
-- `recipes/recipe-name/target/${TARGET}/sysroot` - The directory where recipe build dependencies (libraries) are shared, for example: `*.so`, `*.a` and `cmake` files.
+- `recipes/recipe/target/${TARGET}/sysroot` - The directory where recipe build dependencies (libraries) are shared, for example: `*.so`, `*.a` and `cmake` files.
-- `recipes/recipe-name/target/${TARGET}/toolchain` - The directory where recipe tool dependencies (toolchain) are shared, for example: binaries.
+- `recipes/recipe/target/${TARGET}/toolchain` - The directory where recipe tool dependencies (toolchain) are shared, for example: binaries.
-- `recipes/recipe-name/target/${TARGET}/stage.pkgar` - Redox package file.
+- `recipes/recipe/target/${TARGET}/stage.pkgar` - Redox package file.
-- `recipes/recipe-name/target/${TARGET}/stage.toml` - Contains the runtime dependencies of the package and is part of both package formats.
+- `recipes/recipe/target/${TARGET}/stage.toml` - Contains the runtime dependencies of the package and is part of both package formats.

 ## GNU Make Commands